 How to Apply the Three Lines of Defense

-Since the three lines of defense model was first explored in a 2013 Institute of Internal Auditors (IIA) position paper, many different interpretations of how the model could best be implemented have been released—some of which misunderstand the purpose of the second line.
+Since the three lines of defense model was first described in a 2013 paper and revised in the 2024 release, there have been many different interpretations of how the model could best be implemented—some of which misunderstand the purpose of the second line.
 This piece explains why it is necessary to first understand how the lines work in the real world and then show how to use a framework to more practically allocate work among them.

 Understanding the Three Lines of Defense